ironman2024/AI-Photo-Organiser/README.md

 6. Clean-up: After processing, the server clears uploaded images and processed results to conserve disk space.

 Installation
-i.
-Clone the repository to your local machine. ii.
-Install the required dependencies by running npm install in the project directory. iii.
-Make sure Python is installed on your system, as the server relies on Python scripts for image processing tasks. iv.
-Run the server by executing node server.js.
+1. Clone the repository to your local machine.
+2. Install the required dependencies by running npm install in the project directory.
+3. Make sure Python is installed on your system, as the server relies on Python scripts for image processing tasks.
+4. Run the server by executing node server.js.
-v.
-Access the server through your web browser at http://localhost:3001.
+5. Access the server through your web browser at http://localhost:3001.

 Usage
 1. Navigate to the upload page on the web interface.